gregorias/coerce.nvim/README.md

 # 🔄 Coerce.nvim

-A Neovim plugin for changing case of words.
+A Neovim plugin for changing the case of words.

 ## Comparison to similar tools